James Foggo

 James Foggo (1789–1860) was an English historical painter.

 Early life

 Foggo was born in London on 11 June 1789.
-His father, a native of Fife, was a watchmaker of good repute and an advanced republican.
+His father, James Foggo, a native of Fife, was a watchmaker of good repute and an advanced republican.
 He strenuously advocated negro emancipation in repeated visits to North and South America.
 Towards the end of 1799 the free assertion of these principles led him to fear persecution, and he took refuge in France with his wife and children.
 Unfortunately the Foggos arrived just at the commencement of Napoleon's military despotism, and were unable to quit Paris and return to their native land as they desired.
 James and his younger brother George Foggo, wishing to become painters, were placed in the academy at Paris under the instruction of Jean Baptiste Regnault.